zubayer-hossain/event-scraping-validation-app/README.md

 ## Running the Application

 Navigate to http://localhost:8000 in your web browser to view the application.
 If everything is set up correctly, you should see your Laravel application running.

+To access the application you can register as a new user or use a user email from the database.
+The default user password is `password`.